 For example, living close to a school is a great asset, but living right across from the main entrance?
 Having a skating rink close-by might seem like a great idea, until you realize that the rink-hall is also used for ‘socials’ on Friday nights.
 Picking up beer bottles off your lawn every Saturday morning gets old pretty fast….and the 10-cents refund isn’t worth it.

 Scenario: you get pre-approved, find and buy your first home, and wait for the possession date to arrive.
 Great time to buy furniture, right?
-Not so fast: If you buy furniture, (or appliances, a car or pretty much anything) on any type of credit plan, it will negatively impact your credit rating.
+Not so fast: If you buy furniture, (or appliances, a car or pretty much anything) on any type of credit plan, it will negatively impact your credit rating, and the interest rate you will get.
 So what?

 Nearly every lending institution will perform another credit check on you just prior to possession, and if your credit rating has declined, they can (and have done so) refuse to give you the mortgage.